Skip to content

 echo echo.Context // Original Echo context

-reqCtx context.Context // Request scoped context
+reqCtx context.Context // Request scope context

 store map[string]any // Internal store